tollyo/quickstart-sas-viya-common/README.md

 - verify hosted zone
 - verify mirror
 - verify elb has been created
-- verify bucket no tpublic
+- verify bucket not public

 ### Additional preparatory steps - driven by ansible from the ansible controller